 According to Section 17 of the Registration Act of 1908, it is compulsory to register the transfer of shares in an immovable asset.
 The registration gets executed in the Sub-Registrar’s office under whose jurisdiction the inherited property is located.

-All the concerned parties should put their signatures on the deed of relinquishment in the presence of two witnesses (minimum).
+All the concerned parties should put their signatures on the deed of relinquishment in the presence of a minimum of two witnesses.

 Relinquishment of rights in immovable property cannot be processed in favour of an individual who isn’t a co-owner.
 When a property co-owner releases his/her shares in favour of a third person, it will be considered a gift.